aurelienkrieger/generating-images-machine-learning/demos/demo_roadmap.md

   - how to use bounding box and resolution parameters
   - use smaller generation steps for better results

-## Add elements to a landscape

-- models
-  - SD1.5 inpaint model for image to image

-- workflow
-  - use advanced prompt "beautiful landscape"
-  - use brush to guide diffusion process
-  - use inpainting to add new elements to the image

-- learnings
-  - how to use inpainting for new content on existing images
-  - how to use bounding box and resolution parameters
-  - use smaller generation steps for better results

 ## Apply colors / Hair

 - models
+  - SD1.5 base checkpoint model for text to image
   - SD1.5 inpaint model for image to image

 - workflow